masda-gib/MxRpg/Markdown/1 Basics & Ability Scores.md

 - Ability Penalties: Ability penalties are removed a 1 point on each ability per long rest and double that rate with each complete day of rest.
 - Fatigue: 1 level of fatigue is removed after each short rest.
 All fatigue is removed after a long rest.

+##Inspirations##

+Inspirations can be used to add a little edge in form of an additional die to a check or action.

+Normally an inspiration can be used on a skill check though some talents and special abilities can broaden the use.
+Per round only one inspiration die throw can be made.

+You normal inspiration die is 1d3.
+Some talents increase this die either generally or for specific uses.
+The increase follows the pattern 1d4, 1d6, 1d8, 1d12, 2d8, 2d12, ...